-The following essay topic analysis examines the University of California, Los Angeles, Anderson School of Management (UCLA / Anderson) MBA admissions essays for the 2019-2020 admissions season.
+The following essay topic analysis examines the University of California, Los Angeles, Anderson School of Management (UCLA / Anderson) MBA admissions essays.
+The UCLA MBA essays are for the 2020-2021 admissions season.
 You can also review essay topic analyses for additional leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

 Tell us about your MBA goals AND why you are applying to UCLA Anderson now:

 - Describe your short term and long term goals.
 (150 words max)